AbnerHub/shell-scripting/for-conditional.md

 ### Lab Task

-We have some images under the directory ´/home/bob/images´.
-Develop a script ´/home/bob/rename-images.sh´ to rename all files within the images folder that has extension ´jpeg´ to ´jpg.´ A file with any other extension should remain the same.
+We have some images under the directory `/home/bob/images`.
+Develop a script `/home/bob/rename-images.sh` to rename all files within the images folder that has extension ´jpeg´ to `jpg.` A file with any other extension should remain the same.

-- Tip: Use a ´for´ loop to iterate over the files within /home/bob/images
+- Tip: Use a `for` loop to iterate over the files within /home/bob/images

-- Tip: Use an ´if´ conditional to check if the file extension is jpeg.
+- Tip: Use an `if` conditional to check if the file extension is jpeg.

-- Tip: Use ´mv´ to rename a file.
+- Tip: Use `mv` to rename a file.

 ### Solution

-Directory ´Images´ has all the images ´files´ inside it,  thats why we use **ls** insted of **cat**
+Directory `Images` has all the images `files` inside it,  thats why we use **ls** insted of **cat**
 ```
 for file in $(ls images)
 do